 05 of 09

 Postcard Teas is owned by Timothy d'Offay, who has dedicated himself to all things tea.
-He travels the world to bring back the best tea and accessories for this delightful tea shop near Oxford Street in London.
+He travels the world to bring back the best tea and accessories for this delightful tea shop near Oxford Street.

 9 Dering St., Mayfair, London W1S 1AG